esulu/ICS3U-Battleship-Game/README.md

 - When the CPU makes a choice for the next shot, check if bool a is true
 - If false, proceed with random coordinates
 - If true, make a random number from 0-3 to determine which of the surrounding cells to shoot at
-- If the cell is valid and unoccupied, set boolean a to false (right before it checks for sunken ships
+- If the cell is valid and unoccupied, set boolean a to false (right before it checks for sunken ships to make sure it resets each loop)
 - Make sure the surrounding entry does not go out of bounds

 Or: